spatialcurrent/railgun/docs/CLI.md

 railgun serve [flags]
 ```

-To process data use the `process` command.
+To process data from the command line use the `process` command.
+The `process` command supports many flags.

 ```shell